Block majorization-minimization with diminishing radius for constrained nonsmooth nonconvex optimization: Applications of the main result

-NMF has found applications in text analysis, image reconstruction, medical imaging, bioinformatics, and many other scientific fields more generally \citep{sitek2002correction, berry2005email, berry2007algorithms, chen2011phoenix, taslaman2012framework, boutchko2015clustering, ren2018non}.
-As matrix factorization is for unimodal data, NTF provides a powerful and versatile tool that can extract useful latent information out of multi-model data tensors.
-As a result, tensor factorization methods have witnessed increasing popularity and adoption in modern data science \cite{shashua2005non, zafeiriou2009algorithms, zhou2016accelerating, sun2017provable, rambhatla2020provable}.
-The use of nonnegativity constraint in both NMF and NTF is crucial in obtaining ``parts-based" representation of the input signals \cite{lee1999learning}.
+As matrix factorization is for unimodal data, \textit{nonnegative tensor factorization} (NTF) provides a powerful and versatile tool that can extract useful latent information out of multi-model data tensors.
+As a result, tensor factorization methods have witnessed increasing popularity and adoption in modern data science \cite{shashua2005non}.